 The modern air-conditioned facility is designed for training students for the working world.
-The building has over 30,000 square feet containing 28 classrooms, administrative offices, student lounge, restrooms and a library containing reference and reading materials related to the academic programs.
+The facility has over 28,400 square feet containing 14 classrooms, administrative offices, student lounge, restrooms and a library containing reference and reading materials related to the academic programs.
 Several classrooms are designed and equipped for laboratory instruction.